 Law 1: THE LAW OF DOT COM

-Always go for the .com.
-Let me say this again: Wherever possible, always go for a .com domain.
+Here is my advice for you: Always go for the .com.
+Let me say this again: Wherever possible, always go for a .com domain

-Except if your website is meant to cater to a local audience, consider going for a local TLD.
+Except if your website is meant to cater to a local audience, consider going for a local extension.

-Doing this will give your users that little bit of additional awareness and boost your trustworthiness by making it clear you’re in their country/area (via the local TLD).
+Doing this will give your users that little bit of additional awareness and boost your trustworthiness by making it clear you’re in their country, area, or in a particular industry.

 Law 2: THE LAW OF LENGTH